protocol/research-website/content/posts/202011-want-message-inspect/index.md

 ### Results with standard Bitswap

 For the baseline implementation of Bitswap, the first retrieval is the slowest because only the seeder has the content.
-For the following waves, more nodes in addition to the original seeder already have the content, so when leechers broadcast their WANT-HAVEs they have a higher probability of hitting a node with the requested content.
+For the following waves, multiple nodes in addition to the original seeder already have the content, so when leechers broadcast their WANT-HAVEs they have a higher probability of hitting a node with the requested content.

 Despite hitting a node with the content, the minimum number of RTTs required by the vanilla implementation of Bitswap to get the content is two: one for the WANT-HAVE broadcast, and another one to explicitly request the content with a WANT-BLOCK.